HazyResearch/deepdive/doc/quickstart.md

 ### 1. Load input

-You can find a few more datasets under `input/` and welcome to [download the full corpus][corpus], but we can quickly proceed with the smallest one that has 100 sampled articles:
+You can find a more datasets under `input/`.
+You can also [download the full corpus][corpus], but let's proceed with the smallest one that has 100 sampled articles:

 ```bash
 ln -s articles-100.tsv.bz2 input/articles.tsv.bz2